junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 He doesn't know the days and nights.
 There is no sun or moon, there is no time.
 There is just hunting and hunted, chasing and chased, killing and killed.

-His mind is blurred with the repetition of the same sets of movements -- being attacked from all directions, individually or in group, at once or in turns, monsters of all kinds, then his body goes into autopilot mode.
+His mind is blurred with the repetition of the same sets of movements -- being attacked from all directions, individually or in groups, at once or in turns, monsters of all kinds, then his body goes into autopilot mode.
 He doesn't need to think much about any movement, and given time, the monsters would all become a pile of flesh and blood by his feet.
 Sometimes even he is surprised himself that he's the last one left standing.
 He staggers away from the slaughterhouse, moving to the next.

 Call it survival instinct or whatever, he's fighting his ass out of here.